-This year, the sunset on the evening of March 25 marks the beginning of Passover.
-Exodus 12 in the Bible tells the story of Passover from the life of Moses.
-Ten plagues were visited upon the Egyptian pharaoh (starring Yul Brenner, but he was much better in “The King and I“) to get his attention to release the Children of Israel from bondage.
+Sunset tonight, April 15, marks the beginning of Passover.
+Exodus 12 in the Hebrew Bible tells the story of Passover from the life of Moses.
+Ten plagues were visited upon the Egyptian pharaoh (starring Yul Brenner in “The Ten Commandments,” but he was much better in “The King and I“) to get his attention to release the Children of Israel from bondage.

-Could “The Last Supper” (made famous by Leonardo da Vinci’s painting now hanging in the refectory of the Convent of Santa Maria delle Grazia in Milan) that Jesus had with his disciples in the Upper Room have been a Passover meal?
-It seems likely from the New Testament Gospels, and the Epistles make it explicit.
-It was at about the right time in the calendar.
-Some churches commemorate this meal by using unleavened bread for their Communion Eucharist.
+Could The Last Supper (made famous by Leonardo da Vinci’s painting now hanging in the refectory of the Convent of Santa Maria delle Grazia in Milan) that Jesus had with his disciples in the Upper Room have been a Passover meal?
+It seems likely from the New Testament Gospels and the Epistles make it explicit.
+The Gospel of Mark 14:12 says it was

 Bill Petro, your friendly neighborhood historian